sap-tutorials/Tutorials/tutorials/cp-mobile-backend-tools-simple-odata/cp-mobile-backend-tools-simple-odata.md

     ![BTP Cockpit Application with marked application route](img_btp_application_route.png)

     >Take note: If you created your Cloud Foundry environment in a `-00x`-environment (like e.g. `us10-001` or `eu10-004`), you might receive the error `"The redirect_uri has an invalid domain"`.
-If this is the case, you will have to allow-list your application uri in the `xs-security.json` file and re-run `cf deploy`.
+If this is the case, you will have to allow-list your application uri in the `xs-security.json` file (like in the screenshot above) and re-run `cf deploy`.

     ```json
     {